-A lot is being discussed about CSS Preprocessors in the recent times.
+A lot is being discussed about CSS Preprocessors in recent times.
 But then what are they?
 Is it another framework like Bootstrap?
 Well, the answer is No. It is not another CSS framework.
-Preprocessors in general are programs that take one type of data as an input and gives out another type of data as output.

 A CSS preprocessor is a scripting language built on top of CSS that adds scripting functionality and gets compiled into regular CSS.
-They have their own syntax which are very similar to CSS but also gives you additional power to use variables, functions, conditional statements, arithmetic operations etc.
+They have their own syntax which is very similar to CSS but also gives you additional power to use variables, functions, conditional statements, arithmetic operations, etc.

 Why use CSS Preprocessor?

 I’ve heard a lot of colleagues ask this question.
 I can understand that that you are happy with the good old CSS and that you are doing a good job anyway.
-So were people doing with Horses before cars came !
-Anyway, to understand why do we need CSS Preprocessor, lets take a look at the current state using the native CSS.
+So were people doing with Horses before cars came!
+Anyway, to understand why do we need CSS Preprocessor, let us take a look at the current state using the native CSS.

 - Currently in CSS building a function, reusing a definition or inheritance are hard to achieve.